pitastrudl/wekanwiki/ppc.md

 - There is no Community version of MongoDB binaries for OpenPower available, like there is for other CPUs like x64/arm64/s390x.
 - xet7 did not yet get MongoDB successfully built from source for OpenPower.
 - There are some unofficial MongoDB Docker images by random people, but they could be old versions of MongoDB, and there is no guarantee they don't have any malicious code.
 - If sometime in the future some working database binaries become available, link to them will be added here.
+Or alternatively, if sometime in future support for other databases is added to Wekan, although it could be a lot of work.

 ## Download